 Field-hunting tip

-Look in metamorphosed zinc ore bodies country — that is the host setting where pharmazincite typically forms.
+Look in metamorphosed zinc ore bodies country, the host setting where pharmazincite typically forms.
 If you start seeing franklinite, willemite, calcite in float, you are in the right ground.
 Field specimens usually show a lamellar or granular masses habit, so train your eye for that shape before scanning the outcrop.